kubeflow/website/content/docs/guides/monitoring.md

 The Prometheus server will export metrics to Stackdriver, as [configured](https://github.com/kubeflow/kubeflow/blob/master/kubeflow/core/prometheus.yml#L127).
 We are using an [image](https://github.com/kubeflow/kubeflow/blob/master/kubeflow/core/prometheus.libsonnet#L170) provided by Stackdriver.
-See Stackdriver [doc](https://cloud.google.com/monitoring/kubernetes-engine/prometheus).
+See Stackdriver [doc](https://cloud.google.com/monitoring/kubernetes-engine/prometheus) for more detail, but you don't need to change anything here.

 If you don't want to export metrics to Stackdriver, remove the `remote_write` part in the `prometheus.yml`, and use a native Prometheus [image](https://hub.docker.com/r/prom/prometheus/tags/).

-### Metric collector component
+### Metric collector component for IAP (GKE only)
 Kubeflow also provides a metric-collector [component](https://github.com/kubeflow/kubeflow/tree/master/metric-collector).
 This component periodically pings your Kubeflow endpoint and provides a [metric](https://github.com/kubeflow/kubeflow/blob/master/metric-collector/service-readiness/kubeflow-readiness.py#L21)